-Whether you are new to your industry or you simply want to make certain you have the right casters for your application, the process can seem a little daunting at first.
+Making certain that you have the right heavy-duty industrial caster for your application can seem a little daunting at first.
 There are dozens of options available, including steel Swivel on Swivel casters.
-These types of casters are designed to provide incredible mobility and reducing push force.
+These types of casters are designed to provide incredible mobility and reduced push force.

 What are Steel Swivel Caster Wheels?